foobarflies/pianette/README.md

 ### time

 This namespace only provides the `time.sleep {duration_in_seconds}` function that allows to pace the inputs as needed.

+## The Pianette API

+Pianette exposes an API

+> The API is considered a source, so in order for it to work, you must enable it at launch or with the command `pianette.enable-source api`.

+By default, the API base url is `http://127.0.0.1:5000/`.
+You can change the port in the configuration (`pianette.ini`).

+### Endpoints

+#### POST `/`

+The endpoint is relatively simple and allows you to send any namespaced command as a POST parameter named `data`:

+      curl -X POST -F 'data=console.play START + RESET' /

+#### POST `/namespace/command`

+This endpoint is a kind of alias for the first one.
+It allows you to limit the errors and send strongly-namespaced commands more easily.

+      curl -X POST -F 'data=crash-nitro-kart' /pianette/select-game

+### The web interface

+The web interface relies on the API to work, and thus is only available when the API is enabled.
+It offers a backend to control pianette, as well as virtual controllers that can be used to play remotely on the console.

+> In order for the web interface to work properly, the `[[Hosts]]` key of `pianette.ini` must be defined and the IP (or hostname) of the different pianette instances on the network must be set.
+If you only have one instance, you can define `player-1 = 127.0.0.1` only.

+#### The virtual controller

+TODO

+#### The admin backend

+TODO

 ## Installation